Doctor Druid: Marvel Zombies

 An alternate universe version of Doctor Druid appears in the 2007 miniseries Marvel Zombies vs. The Army of Darkness.
 Infected with the zombie virus, he visits Doctor Strange seeking help to stop from turning.
 With Strange having left to join the resistance, a ravenous Druid reluctantly consumes Strange's assistant, Wong.
-Despite pleading for mercy and understanding from Ash Williams, Dazzler, and the Scarlet Witch, Ash surprises Druid and blows his head off with his shotgun.
+Despite pleading for mercy and understanding from Ash Williams, he blows his head off with his shotgun.